Tantacom/tanta-docker/README.md

 - Most drupal install settings are environment settings when creating a container from the image.
 See below.

 # Installation
-Well, install docker if you dont have it yet (see the bottom), then just use it.
+Install docker if you dont have it yet.

 # Usage

 ## Create a running container

 Simplest form, start a D7 container:
-> docker run -td boran/drupal
+> docker run -td tantacom/tanta-docker

 Start a D8 container:
-> docker run -td -e "DRUPAL_VERSION=drupal-8" boran/drupal
+> docker run -td -e "DRUPAL_VERSION=drupal-8" tantacom/tanta-docker

 Start a D7 container, interactive shell (run /start.sh when you have the shell to start lamp):
-> docker run -ti boran/drupal /bin/bash
+> docker run -ti tantacom/tanta-docker /bin/bash

 Name the container (--name drupal8003) and give it a public port (8003).
 Then visit http://MYHOST.com:8003/
-> docker run -td -p 8003:80 --name drupal8003 boran/drupal
+> docker run -td -p 8003:80 --name drupal8003 tantacom/tanta-docker

 ## Troubleshooting
 - Examine log of the container started above (named drupal8003)